Do you suffer from back pain while cycling? You are not alone!

 Prevention of cyclist's lower back pain

 Adopting an efficient pedaling technique can help prevent and reduce back pain while cycling.
-You should pedal in a smooth and steady manner, using the full rotation of the pedal to distribute the effort evenly.
-In addition, pedaling at a higher cadence helps reduce strain on the lower back.
+You should pedal smoothly and evenly, using the full rotation of the pedal to distribute the effort evenly.
+Additionally, pedaling at a higher cadence can reduce strain on your lower back.

 Stretches for cyclists

-Stretching for cyclists is an effective way to relieve and prevent back and muscle pain in cyclists.
-We recommend stretching your hamstrings, calves and glutes before every bike ride.
-We have selected three effective stretches for you:
+Cycling stretches are an effective way to relieve and prevent back and muscle pain in cyclists.
+We recommend stretching your hamstrings, calves, and glutes before every bike ride.
+We've selected three effective stretches for you:

 Standing with your feet together, try to touch your toes by slowly leaning forward.
-If you can't do this, just try to touch your ankles or shins.
-Hold this position for 30 seconds and repeat 2-3 times.
+If you can't do this, just try touching your ankles or shins.
+Hold this position for 30 seconds and repeat 2 to 3 times.

 Lie on your back with your knees bent, place your left ankle on your right knee, then grab the back of your left thigh and pull gently to feel a stretch in your right glute.
-Hold this position for 30 seconds then do the same on the other side.
+Hold this position for 30 seconds, then repeat on the other side.

 Lying on your stomach with your hands under your shoulders and your hips on the floor, try to lift your chest off the floor to stretch your back as much as possible.
 Hold this position for 15 to 30 seconds, then repeat 2 or 3 times.